hasura/graphql-data-specification/spec.md

 );
 ```

-The following operations are defined over an entity:
+The following operations are defined over an EntityStore:

 #### Queries